Obfuscate iOS Control Flows & Methods, Anti-Reversing iOS Apps

 Appdome’s Flow Relocation modifies a mobile app’s compiled code by relocating and obfuscating the app’s code flow and logical control-flow.
 In so doing, Appdome makes reverse engineering much harder to perform while preserving the functionality and performance of the original app.

-Prerequisites for Using Flow Relocation:
+Prerequisites for Using Appdome's Flow Relocation Plugins:

 To use Appdome’s mobile app security build system to Obfuscate code and control flows , you’ll need: